a-balakmet/citro_byte_lib/README.md

 ## Usage

-To add this package add in <pubspec.yaml> below dependencies:
+To use this package add in pubspec.yaml below dependencies the following lines:

 ```
 dependencies: